-Central High School's teachers and administrative staff practice the early identification of and intervention on behalf of students who exhibit warning signs and/or behavioral traits that may lead to dropping out of school.
-Intervention strategies used to promote attendance and reduce dropout rates include parent conferences and counseling.
+Barstow High School's teachers and administrative staff practice the early identification of and intervention on behalf of students who exhibit warning signs and/or behavioral traits that may lead to dropping out of school.
+Intervention strategies used to promote attendance and reduce dropout rates include parent conferences, counseling, mandatory attendance parent meetings, a peer counseling program, and a credit recovery program.
 Understanding that the needs of each student are different, administrators, counselors, and teaching staff continue their efforts to discover successful solutions to help students complete their high school program.

-In the following Dropout & Graduation Rates table, 2018-19 data is the most current information available, since state certification/release dates for dropout data occur too late for inclusion in this report.
+In the following Dropout & Graduation Rates table, 2017-18 data is the most current information available, since state certification/release dates for dropout data occur too late for inclusion in this report.
 Detailed information about dropout rates and graduation rates can be found on the DataQuest Web page at http://dq.cde.ca.gov/dataquest/.